spiral/docs/docs/en/framework/container.md

 }
 ```

-In a provided example, the container will attempt to give the instance of `OtherClass` by automatically constructing it.
+In the provided example, the container will attempt to give the instance of `OtherClass` by automatically constructing it.
-However, `SomeInterface` would not be resolved unless you have the proper binding in your container.
+However, `SomeInterface` would not be resolved unless you have proper binding in your container.

 ```php
 $container->bind(SomeInterface::class, SomeClass::class);
 ```

-Please note, the container will try to resolve *all* constructor dependencies (unless you manually provide some values).
+Please note that the container will try to resolve *all* constructor dependencies (unless you manually provide some values).
 It means that all class dependencies must be available, or parameter must be declared as optional:

 ```php